-Tourists in Los Angeles broke records in 2013.
+Visitors to Los Angeles broke record in 2013.
 Daily consumption of Chinese tourists increased by 21%, which is amazing!

 >Los Angeles tourists broke record in 2013.
 Daily consumption of Chinese tourists increased by 21%, which is amazing!
-Los Angeles Tourism and Convention Commission (Los Angeles…
+Los Angeles Tourism & Convention Board (Los Angeles…

 Sources and usage